nhsconnect/nhslogin/src/no-consent-guidance.md

                 <h2>
                   Services that have alternative user verification processes
                 </h2>
-                <p class="nhsuk-card__description">Use this version of the no-consent error screen content guidance if your website or app can send obtain the user information for verification in an alternative manner, such as <a href="" target="_blank">111 online</a>.</p>
+                <p class="nhsuk-card__description">Use this version of the no-consent error screen content guidance if your website or app can get user information for verification in an alternative way, such as 111 online.</p>
         </div>
     </div>
     <hr>